tera-si/useful-bash-alias-function/README.md

 # useful-bash-alias-function
-Custom alias or functions that are helpful during CTF / engagement
+Custom alias or functions that are helpful during CTF / engagement.
+Put these in your `~/.zshrc`

 # Return to previous directory